Student Health Services

 - City Drug Store: (432) 837-2252, Open M-F 8:00 am to 6:00 pm, and Saturday 9:00 am to 1:00 pm

-Sports physicals are by appointment at the Pearce Clinic until August 31,2013.
+Sports physicals are by appointment at the Alpine Medical Center (AMC).
 Examination is provided at no cost to all varsity athletes, cheerleaders, rodeo team members and intramural referees.
-Students must hand carry the athletic department's medical history and physical evaluation forms with them to the Pearce Clinic.
-The fee for diagnostic tests due to an abnormal exam is the students' responsibilty.
-Please schedule at least one week in advance.
-Call the Pearce Clinic at (432) 837-3433.
+Tests and/or procedures resulting from abnormal physical exams must be paid for by the student or their private health insurance.
+Students are asked to hand carry the athletic department's medical history and physical evaluation forms with them to the AMC.
+Appointments should be scheduled at least one week in advance by calling (432) 837-5505.

 Therapy for sports injuries, physical evaluation and rehabilitation services is provided to student athletes at the Gallego sports facility on campus.
 The Head Athletic Trainer may be contacted at (432) 837-8235 or e-mail: email@example.com.